meshtastic/firmware/docs/software/mesh-alg.md

 reliable messaging tasks (stage one for DSR):

-- fix FIXME - should snoop packet not sent to us
+- DONE generalize naive flooding
+- DONE add a max hops parameter, use it for broadcast as well (0 means adjacent only, 1 is one forward etc...).
+Store as three bits in the header.
-- add a 'messagePeek' hook for all messages that pass through our node.
+- DONE add a 'snoopReceived' hook for all messages that pass through our node.
 - DONE use the same 'recentmessages' array used for broadcast msgs to detect duplicate retransmitted messages.
 - keep possible retries in the list with to be rebroadcast messages?
-- for each message keep a count of # retries (max of three)
+- for each message keep a count of # retries (max of three). allow this to _also_ work for broadcasts.
+- Don't use broadcasts for the network pings (close open github issue)
 - delay some random time for each retry (large enough to allow for acks to come in)
 - once an ack comes in, remove the packet from the retry list and deliver the ack to the original sender
 - after three retries, deliver a no-ack packet to the original sender (i.e. the phone app or mesh router service)